nextcloud/end_to_end_encryption_rfc/RFC.md

     {
       "userId": "testUser"
       "certificate": "public key of this user",
-      "encryptedMetadataKey": "encrypted metadata-key then base64, but, ALWAYS used in NON-base64 format when encrypting data with it)", "encryptedFiledropKey": "encrypted filedrop-key then base64",
+      "encryptedMetadataKey": "encrypted metadata-key then base64, but, ALWAYS used in NON-base64 format when encrypting data with it)"
     }
   ],
   "filedrop": [